bdw429s/CommandBox-Chuck-Norris/README.md

 install CommandBox-Chuck-Norris
 ```

-If you don't have CommandBox, you'd better get it before you get roudhouse-kicked in the teeth.
+If you don't have CommandBox, you'd better get it before you get roundhouse-kicked in the teeth.
 Start here:
 http://www.ortussolutions.com/products/commandbox